csswizardry/csswizardry.github.com/_posts/2017-01-25-moving-css-wizardry-onto-https-and-http-2.md

 fronted by Cloudflare who offer a plethora of [performance-related services](https://www.cloudflare.com/performance/).
-I was only really interested in HTTPS because it allows me to use, among other things, HTTP/2[^1], Brotli, and Service Worker (I’m not actually using the latter two yet, but now at least I can), and when my buddy [James](https://twitter.com/jameskirkby) tipped me off as to [just how simple](https://blog.cloudflare.com/secure-and-fast-github-pages-with-cloudflare/) the process is, I got stuck in and got it done.
+I was only really interested in HTTPS because it allows me to use, among other things, HTTP/2[^1], Brotli, and Service Worker (~~I’m not actually using the latter two yet, but now at least I can~~ CSS Wizardry is now running on a simple Service Worker!), and when my buddy [James](https://twitter.com/jameskirkby) tipped me off as to [just how simple](https://blog.cloudflare.com/secure-and-fast-github-pages-with-cloudflare/) the process is, I got stuck in and got it done.